ciscodocs/ltrent-2008-clemea25/docs/lab0_getting_started.md

 ## Device Connectivity and Interfaces

-In the lab topology, each WAN-Edge router is configured with dual transport connectivity: the GigabitEthernet 1 interface is connected to the Internet transport, while the GigabitEthernet 2 interface is connected to the MPLS transport.
-For simplification, the deployment includes a single SD-WAN validator (vBond) and a single SD-WAN controller (vSmart), each assigned a specific system IP.
+In the lab topology, each WAN-Edge router is configured with dual transport connectivity: the **GigabitEthernet 1** interface is connected to the **Internet transport**, while the **GigabitEthernet 2** interface is connected to the **MPLS transport**.
+For simplification, the deployment includes a single SD-WAN validator (vBond) and a single SD-WAN controller (vSmart), each assigned the following system ip mentioned in below table.

 | Device               | System IP   |
 |----------------------|-------------|
 | Validator  (vBond)   | 100.0.0.201 |
 | Controller (vSmart)  | 100.0.0.101 |
 | Manager    (vManage) | 100.0.0.1   |

 ## Topology diagram